MediaComem/comem-masrad-dfa/subjects/angular-leaflet/README.md

 For the map to display correctly, you need to add Leaflet CSS to your project.

-To do so, open your `angular.json` file that should sit at the root of your project's files, and add the path to the leaflet css file to the `projects/<your_project_name>/architect/build/options/styles` array, like so:
+To do so, open your `angular.json` file that should sit at the root of your project's files, and add the path to the leaflet css file to the `projects.<project-name>.architect.build.options.styles` array, like so:

 ```json
 {